redis/redis-doc/topics/sentinel.md

 3. Sentinel + Redis distributed system does not guarantee that acknowledged writes are retained during failures, since Redis uses asynchronous replication.
 However there are ways to deploy Sentinel that make the window to lose writes limited to certain moments, while there are other less secure ways to deploy it.
 4. You need Sentinel support in your clients.
 Popular client libraries have Sentinel support, but not all.
 5. There is no HA setup which is safe if you don't test from time to time in development environments, or even better if you can, in production environments, if they work.
 You may have a misconfiguration that will become apparent only when it's too late (at 3am when your master stops working).
-6. **Sentinel, Docker, or other forms of Network Address Translation or Port Mapping should be mixed with care**: Docker performs port remapping, breaking Sentinel auto discovery of other Sentinel processes and the list of slaves for a master.
+6. **Sentinel, Docker, or other forms of Network Address Translation or Port Mapping should be mixed with care**: Docker performs port remapping, breaking Sentinel auto discovery of other Sentinel processes and the list of replicas for a master.
 Check the section about Sentinel and Docker later in this document for more information.

 Configuring Sentinel
 ---